-Darley’s launching an all new series, coming to PBS nationally spring of 2023 and airing now as a pilot on PBS in the NYC area on NJ PBS.
-“Look Up with Darley: Newark” explores the stories behind buildings, parks and spaces that we pass everyday.
+Darley’s all new series focused on architecture and history has launched two pilot half hours on PBS in the NYC area, the #1 TV market, on NJ PBS.
+“Look Up with Darley” explores the stories behind buildings, parks and spaces that we pass everyday.
 It encourages us to “look up” from our devices to get curious about and appreciate our unique surroundings, stunning architecture and lesser-known history.
-Darley’s kicking off this series with a pilot episode focused on Newark, home to unique theaters, churches and historic neighborhoods.
+Darley’s kicked off this series with two half hour episodes focused on Newark, home to unique theaters, churches and historic neighborhoods.

 From a hidden gem at Newark Airport to an Olmsted Park that dazzles, Darley enlists local historians and experts to share the intersection of history and culture through our built environment in New Jersey.
 She discovers our captivating surroundings often hidden in plain sight.

 Viewers can go inside Audible Innovation Cathedral, an 80,000 square foot historic space retrofitted with contemporary offices amid a landmark status exterior that’s still intact.
 At Grace Church in downtown Newark, Darley hears the children’s choir sing “America the Beautiful,” a melody whose roots are in this historic church.
 Grace Church was designed in the 1840s by Richard Upjohn, who also designed Trinity Church on New York’s Wall Street.
 It is today a National Historic Landmark .